(Equivariant) Cohomology of Homogeneous Spaces Associated with Composition Algebras: Endomorphisms and the Symmetric Space of a Maximal Subalgebra

 \section{Endomorphisms and the Symmetric Space of a Maximal Subalgebra}

 Let $C$ be an associative composition algebra over a field $k$.
-In this section, following the notation of the previous subsection, we discuss the monoid of endomorphisms of the free $C$-module of rank $n$.
-We begin with the nonsplit case.
+In this section, following the notation of the previous subsection, we discuss the ring of endomorphisms of the free $C$-module of rank $n$.